criscola/kubernetes-dbaas/docs/enduser_guide.md

 metadata:
   name: database-sample
 spec:
-  provisioner: sqlserver
   endpoint: us-sqlserver-test
 ```

-- `provisioner` tells the Operator which driver to use (sqlserver)

 - `endpoint` tells the Operator where to create the operator.
 Your endpoint names are configured in the Operator configuration and should be properly documented inside of your organization.